Connic

 Get Your Webhook URL & Secret

 The webhook URL includes your webhook_id, and theX-Connic-Secret is generated when you create the connector.
+Authentication is enabled by default.
+Disable Require Authentication only when your middleware validates requests before they reach Connic.

 1. Open your agent's detail page in the Agents section